Elmmoon/Spotify-Playlist-Notifier/README.md

 1. The bot runs on Render with `open_browser=False`.
 2. It uses the `SPOTIFY_REFRESH_TOKEN` from your environment variables to authenticate.
 3. Whenever the 60-minute Access Token expires, `spotipy` automatically uses the Refresh Token to fetch a brand new Access Token in the background without requiring user intervention.
+4. On startup, and again on every 2-minute poll if startup didn't succeed (e.g. Spotify rate-limited the initial request), the bot seeds its known-tracks list from the playlist before it will post anything — this prevents both a crash-on-boot and a flood of "new" tracks once the API becomes reachable again.

 `backfill_playlist_from_channel.py` works differently since it's meant to be run locally/interactively rather than deployed headlessly: it lets `spotipy` manage its own OAuth flow and token cache directly (see next section), so there's no manual refresh-token copy/paste step for it.